 High on the cliffs overlooking Monaco, the Exotic Garden is a showcase for the exuberance, strangeness and surrealism of nature.
+(Temporarily

 Sixty metres under the ground, a prehistoric cave unveils its spectacular lime formations, formed over millennia.